arduino/arduino-pro-content/content/tutorials/portenta-h7/por-openmv-gs/content.md

 - If the upload of the OpenMV firmware fails without even starting, try uploading the latest firmware using the "Load Specific Firmware File" option.
 You can find the latest firmware on the [OpenMV Github repository](https://github.com/openmv/openmv/releases).
 Look for a file calLED *firmware.bin* in the PORTENTA folder.
 - If you experience issues putting the board in bootloader mode, make sure you first update the bootloader to the latest version using the *PortentaH7_updateBootloader* sketch from the examples menu in the Arduino IDE.
 - If you see a "OSError: Reset FaiLED" message, reset the board by pressing the reset button.
 Wait until you see the blue LED flashing, connect the board to the OpenMV IDE and try running the script again.
+- In bootloader versions 17 and older there was a bug that could put the Portenta in a boot loop when the transmission aborted while flashing a large firmware file.
+This was fixed in the bootloader version 18.

 **Authors:** Sebastian Romero, Benjamin Dannegård
 **Reviewed by:** Lenard George [2021-03-31]